 The North Yemen's assassinated President Ibrahim Al-Hamdi was buried with full State honours at the capital of Sanaa on Thursday (13 October).

-The North Yemen's assassinated President Ibrahim Al-Hamdi was buried with full State honours at the capital of Sanaa on Thursday (13 October).
+Background: The North Yemen's assassinated President Ibrahim Al-Hamdi was buried with full State honours at the capital of Sanaa on Thursday (13 October).
 Among the mourners was the new President, Ahmed Al-Ghashmi, who, five days later, was himself allegedly the target for an assassination attempt by a North Yemeni Army officer.

 SYNOPSIS: The late President Ibrahim Al-Hamdi was murdered with his brother Abdallah in Sanaa on 11 October, reportedly while they were out driving.
 He had come to power in a bloodless coup in 1974.
 The Cairo newspaper Al-Akhbar quoted the Yemeni Ambassador in Egypt, Mr. Hassan Al-Saholi, as claiming that Abdallah had been the assassins' real target.

 The new President Ahmed Al-Ghashmi.
 Some days after the funeral, a North Yemeni envoy in Dubai was reported to have claimed that a North Yemeni army officer had tried, on 18 October, to shoot the new President in Sanaa.
 At the time, the new leader was said to have been accepting condolences on the death of President Hamdi.